 Last updated 8/11/2021

 Acne can be such a nuisance, and if you’re reading this, chances are that you’ve experienced acne at some point in your lifetime.
 Blackheads?
 Not fun.
 Whiteheads?
 Pass.
 Pimples?
 Hate them.

 But did you know that these two have more in common than you might think?
-Yep, that’s right—blackheads and whiteheads are both types of comedones common in comedonal acne.
+Yep, that’s right—breakouts like blackheads and whiteheads are types of comedones common in comedonal acne.

 In this article, we’ll explore what comedonal acne is, what causes it and how to get rid of comedonal acne.

-Comedonal acne is a pattern of acne in which the majority of lesions are comedones.
+Comedonal acne is a pattern of acne in which the majority of lesions or cysts are comedones.
 Comedones are the small bumps frequently found on the skin of those with acne.
-A single lesion is called a comedone.
+A single cyst lesion is called a comedone.

 Your skin sheds cells at the surface to allow new skin cells to form.
 Sometimes, dead skin cells can get trapped within the hair follicles.
 When combined with sebum, a plug can form.
 Typical blackheads and whiteheads are caused by trapped hair follicles.